stephenkiilu/starter-hugo-academic/content/Home/experience.md

         * Coordinated the enumeration exercise (census) on behalf of the KNBS director general.
         * Trained and supported field enumeration officers.
-        * Worked with the local national government administrative officers (NGAOs) to ensure that the census
+        * Worked with the local national government administrative officers (NGAOs) to ensure that the census.

 design:
   columns: '2'